captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 So?
 ---
+## ANNA:
+What?
+---
 ## CARRIE:
 Nothing!
 ---
 ## ANNA:
 Carrie!
+WHAT?!?
 ---
 ## CARRIE:
-What was it ?!
+What was it like?!
 ---
 ## ANNA:
 What...was...what like?